-One of the main reasons I started to write about money was to share the many mistakes I have learnt in my ongoing journey to wealth.
-I’ve mentioned before that I purchased my first investment property at the age of 24.
+One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 My Real Estate Investment Mistakes